-At a GlanceOgawara lies on Route 4, the major thoroughfare connecting Tokyo with Tohoku.
+At a GlanceOgawara lies on Route 4, the major highway connecting Tokyo with Tohoku.

 -